Scott Bristol's Values at Hand.

 The 'intend-adapt' model of human behavior depicts 'humans as decisions or values waiting to happen'.
 We actively look for stimuli to adapt our actions to.
 Stimuli do not determine our actions.
 Our values determine our actions.
 Values are the different orientations we activate in 'search of' and in 'adapting to' a stimuli.
 As we all know, there are times when we apply values, decisions, solutions to situations that have little to do with the stimuli and mostly to do with our history of habit- our internal, per-conscious, intentionality- our values.

-2. When we practice, actualize, or embody our priority values we experience our lives as meaningful, significant, and important.
+when we practice, actualize, or embody our priority values we experience

 Damasio's (1994,1999) research with clients who have had the affective or feeling area of their brains damaged has shown that the inability to feel results in the inability to choose.
 All choices, all action, has an affective or feeling element.
 Meaning is a consequence of practicing values that we most identify with in an affective or feeling manner.